Maui Packing List: The Essential Guide to Packing for the Ultimate Vacation

 I think the Luau is worth doing because it's a fun night out for the family.
 You all get dressed up in your Hawaiian shirts and dresses, wear a lei and a flower in your hair.
 You get your family photo taken and buy it from the photographer for $20 but you then you already have something printed that you can frame when you get home!
 Learn a little bit about ancient Hawaiian culture, see some Hawaiian dancing, watch a fire dancer, have all inclusive drinks, and a buffet.
 Watch the sunset from a beautiful location.
 Yes, the cost is extravagant but you can find deals, and it's a once in a lifetime thing that you don't have to do again, but you want to experience while in Hawaii.

-My husband thinks you can watch the sunset, and head to Baldwin beach park on a Friday night (or even Kam 3 beach park some friday nights) to see a fire dancer.
+My husband thinks you can just watch the sunset, and head to Baldwin beach park on a Friday night (or even Kam 3 beach park some friday nights) to see a fire dancer instead.
 Go to Whalers Village to watch the Hula Dancers perform, wear a lei anytime you feel like it, or head to Hula Grill in Kaanapali for dinner and hula dance show.
 It might not give you the full luau experience, but it also doesn't cost $200/person or more.

 So, you can take my opinion, or his, both valid and based on personal preference.
 If it's your first time to Maui, do the Luau.
 If you love Luau's do it.
 If you're on the fence, then seek out the parts that interest you and do that.
 There are so many ways to vacation in Maui, you really can't go wrong!